-- A X Haemodialysis at the nearest hospital because she is not suitable for peritoneal dialysis.

-Medically she is not suited for PD due to previous abdominal operations (danger of adhesions),

-COLD and adipositas. - B Haemodialysis at the nearest hospital because peritoneal dialysis is too demanding for the municipal home nursing services.
+- A Haemodialysis at the nearest hospital because she is not suitable for peritoneal dialysis. - B Haemodialysis at the nearest hospital because peritoneal dialysis is too demanding for the municipal home nursing services. - C Haemodialysis at the nearest hospital because peritoneal dialysis is contraindicated in diabetes mellitus. - D Peritoneal dialysis in the home due to the long travel time.

-The municipal heathcare services have a duty to try home treatment if it is considered medically to be the best form of treatment.

-- C Haemodialysis at the nearest hospital because peritoneal dialysis is contraindicated in diabetes mellitus. - DM is not a contraindication for peritoneal dialysis.

-Peritoneal dialysis in the home due to the long travel time.

-Long travel time is not a good enough reason for this patient.